KronnyEC/cliques/README.md

 A private social network focused on small (under 25 people) groups.

-1. Install the necessary system packages: `sudo apt-get install python-dev git`
+1. Install the necessary system packages: `make install`.
+You can run `make install_ubuntu` or `make install_osx` to install system packages first.

-1. First, install tox `sudo pip install tox`

-1. Then run `tox -e dev` to create your dev environment.

-1. Run `bash install_libs.sh` to symlink your installed Python libraries to a place that App Engine can access them.

 1. Create a 'cliques' database in your database with: `mysql -uroot -p` then `create database cliques`.
 Note: we're running cliques database as root.
 Don't do this in production.